circuit/node-sdk-example/README.md

 # node-sdk-example
 Example for the [circuit-sdk](https://github.com/circuit/circuit-sdk).
-The example shows how to logon to circuit, register for events, lookup a conversation, send a message, attach files to a message, send a comment.
+The example shows how to logon to circuit, register for events, lookup a conversation, send a message/reply, attach files to a message and more.

 ## Requirements ##